 To apply, please login with you username and password.
-Once you login, you will be directed to the applications page.
+Once you login, visit the program page to access the application forms.
 In case you don’t have an existing account, please create one here.

 It is highly recommended to submit supporting material/samples for the project you are applying with.